Craftarc/axel/README.md

 Axel's development environment is containerised.
 The _Dockerfile_ may be located at `axel/Dockerfile`.

 Run the following command to build the image. <br>
-`docker build -t axel-backend:1.0`
+`docker build -t axel-backend:1.0 .`

-_Warning: This process may take 1-2 hours, since several large packages of source code will be downloaded._

 ## 3. Build the project
 Axel's backend builds two main executables: `main.cpp` and `sandbox.cpp`.
 For more information on why there are two executables, see [The Lambda Execution Environment](#the-lambda-execution-environment).